"Jumbo Mortgages Or Large Residential Mortgages

 Bottom line, the repayment assessment can be significantly expanded in scope beyond your last three years reported earning.

-So if you’re looking for a multi million dollar residential mortgage the Southwestern Ontario, what are the most likely options to finance a purchase, construction take out, debt consolidation, or straight refinancing of an existing mortgage?
+So if you’re looking for a multi million dollar residential mortgage in Ontario, what are the most likely options to finance a purchase, construction take out, debt consolidation, or straight refinancing of an existing mortgage?

 Jumbo Mortgage Financing Alternatives